dropwizard/metrics/CONTRIBUTING.md

 * Fixing open issues listed in the [issue tracker](https://github.com/dropwizard/metrics/issues?state=open)
 * Adding new features to the Metrics codebase

+Important
+===
+While third party integrations are essential to this project, currently we cannot accept pull requests for new third party integrations, as it has become burdensome to maintain modules which weren't written by the core developers.
+Please create your own repository, publish to maven, and open a pull request to add a link to `third-party.rst`.

 Guidelines
 ===
 When submitting a pull request, please make sure to fork the repository and create a